 For more information, please visit www.bendigotourism.com.

 Do you have any tips to add to our Bendigo travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 About the writer